RubenRubens/cq-testing/readme.md

 # How it works

 There is a bash script that finds all python files that starts with _test_.
-Each of those tests are run using unittest with a timeout of 20 seconds to finish.
+Each of those tests are run using unittest with a timeout of 60 seconds.
 This way, any code is prevented to run infinitely.

 Tests can follow any structure as long as they live in a folder inside _src_.
 However there is a common pattern you might find.
 Tests start with multiple files that create an equal result using different